Half a degree counts!

 Krug herself admitted there is still not enough technology to achieve it if we intend to keep the global temperature at 1.5 ºC, but this technology will become available if economic incentives are developed.
 A key part of this enormous transformation will be the restructuring of the financial system in order to accelerate the investments in technology, solutions and associations that are necessary to decarbonize the economy and, above all, to promote a change of behavior, a key factor for the new model to be successful.

-In this sense Europe is at the forefront of the development of policies and frameworks to support a fast and significant transition towards a circular economy without carbon emissions, with initiatives such as the driven by the of the EU.
+In this sense Europe is at the forefront of the development of policies and frameworks to support a fast and significant transition towards a circular economy without carbon emissions, with initiatives such as the Action Plan on Sustainable Finance driven by the European Commission of the EU.
 The IPCC estimates that an investment of around 2.4 trillion dollars (approximately 2.5% of the global annual GDP) is needed in the energy system between 2016 and 2035.

 Collaboration in communication